Silent Degradation in OT Systems

 Redundancy is designed to preserve availability.
 In degraded environments, redundancy conceals the consumption of the margin it was meant to preserve.

 A failed switch uplink in a redundant ring does not stop operations.
 A broken replication path does not matter while the primary remains available.
 A standby server can sit unpatched, unsynchronized, or dependent on storage paths that no longer fail over cleanly while the primary continues carrying the load.
-A stale credential cache can mask identity failure long enough to defer attention.

 A system that continues running while its recovery assumptions and diagnostic clarity erode is not operationally stable.
 It is still functioning.
 That is not the same thing.